 Seeking Treatment for Co-occurring Disorders

 If you are suffering from a mental disorder as well as an addiction to psychedelic drugs, it is important to seek treatment as soon as possible.
-Call 800-609-2774 now to find a rehab center that will cater to your needs and help you create the most beneficial recovery.
+Call 800-609-2774 (Who Answers?) now to find a rehab center that will cater to your needs and help you create the most beneficial recovery.